discord-voice/discord-voice/README.md

 # Changelog
 - **10 July 2021** (v1.0.8)
-1. Fixed a bug with the packaging throwing error on partial users.
+1. Fixed a bug with the package throwing error on partial users.
+2. Fixes a issue with the event emitter.

 - **22 April 2021** (v1.0.7)
 1. Fixed a bug with the voiceChannelUndeaf handler.